igorspp/ELL-417/README.md

 <p>We will now import the data we downloaded from MG-RAST using the <em>read.table()</em> function.
 You will see now that the commands start to be slightly more complex, with many options (also called <em>arguments</em>).
 Take a moment to inspect the command below:</p>
 <pre><code>mgs636528_phylum &lt;- read.table("mgs636528_phylum.csv", header = TRUE, sep = "\t")
 </code></pre>
 <p>The first part (left of the &lt;- symbol) tells RStudio that we want to create an object called <em>mgs636528_phylum</em>.
 Then, we type the name of the function we want to use – <em>read.table()</em> – and inside the parenthesis we pass additional arguments.
 The first argument is the name of the file we want to import; <em>header = TRUE</em> tells RStudio that our columns have names (in this case, the phyla names); and <em>sep = “\t”</em> tells RStudio that the columns are separated by tabs.
-This is needed because, in some cases, data can be organised so that columns are delimited by commas or semi-colons.
-Now that you understand a bit better the command, type it in the console and hit <em>ENTER</em>.</p>
+This is needed because, in some cases, data can be organised so that columns are delimited by commas, semi-colons or spaces.
+Now that you understand a bit better the command, type it in the console and hit <em>ENTER</em>.
+It will give a warning message in R but we can ignore it for the time being.
+Just make sure that the object <em>mgs636528_phylum</em> we have created is visible in the <em>Environment</em> tab.
+Take a look at the object (simply type its name in the console and hit <em>ENTER</em>) to see how the data we will analyse looks like.</p>
 <p>The command below is used to transform our data to relative abundances.
 This will be important after, when we will compare multiple samples.
 If the number of sequences we are analysing for each sample is different, they cannot be easily compared.
 Dividing the abundance of each phyla by the total number of sequences in the sample (that is, transforming to relative abundances) is a way to circumvent this.</p>
 <pre><code>mgs636528_phylum &lt;- sweep(mgs636528_phylum, 1, rowSums(mgs636528_phylum), "/")
 </code></pre>
-<p>Take a look at the object <em>mgs636528_phylum</em>.
-Remember, all you have to do is type its name in the console:</p>
-<pre><code>mgs636528_phylum
-</code></pre>
-<p>How is the data organised?
-This is a typical dataframe, where each column is a variable (in our case, phyla) and each row an observation (in our case, samples).
+<p>Take a look again at the object <em>mgs636528_phylum</em>.
+What has changed after you typed in the command above?
+Also, how is the data organised?
+This is a typical R data frame (table), where each column is a variable (in our case, phyla) and each row an observation (in our case, samples).
 Unfortunately this is not good for plotting.
-To change how the data is structured so we can plot it, we will use the function <em>melt()</em>:</p>
+To change how the data is structured so we can plot it after, we will use the function <em>melt()</em>:</p>
 <pre><code>mgs636528_phylum &lt;- melt(mgs636528_phylum)
 </code></pre>
 <p>Inspect the object <em>mgs636528_phylum</em> again.
-Can you see what has changed?</p>
+What has changed?</p>
 <p>Now, we have many phyla in our metagenomes, many of them that are present at very low abundances.
 This will pollute our graphs a bit, and we won’t be able to see the differences that really matter.
 With the command below, we will select only the abundant groups, those which are present at more than 1% relative abundance:</p>
 <pre><code>mgs636528_phylum &lt;- mgs636528_phylum[mgs636528_phylum$value &gt; 0.01, ]
 </code></pre>
 <p>Don’t freak out if the command above scares you, we don’t need to understand it 100% at the moment.
 But please, take one minute and try to figure out what it is doing.</p>
-<p>And now, finally, we get to plot the results!
+<p>And now, finally, we get to plot the data!
 For this we will use the <em>ggplot</em> package we installed in the beginning of this exercise.
 Just type the command below in the console:</p>
 <pre><code>ggplot(mgs636528_phylum, aes(x = variable, y = value)) +
 	geom_bar(stat = "identity")
 </code></pre>